scalableminds/webknossos/webknossos-native/readme.md

  - this should generate a header file in `webknossos-native/src/include/`
  - Implement the function defined in the header file in a cpp file also in `webknossos-native/src`
  - compile with `sbt compile`
+ - Note that moving the scala definition to a different package also requires this step, as the full name changes.
+ - On trouble, `./clean` may help

 ## Adding native dependencies